Session List

 Publications, Engagement & Impact

-Hands-on Statistical Analysis with R
+Hands-On Statistical Analysis With R

-A hands-on workshop where we will explore some of the built-in demo data sets available in R. We will apply commonly used statistical analyses such as linear regression, independent-sample t-tests and chi-squared tests, discussing the output and how we might present the results for publication.
-This workshop is aimed at those who are wanting to learn how to do statistical tests in R. If you’d like to follow along, you need some basic R knowledge already.
-For an introduction to R for absolute beginners please see Introduction to R & RStudio.
+Many researchers approach statistical analyses with trepidation because they’re unsure about which analyses are appropriate for their data.
+This hands-on workshop introduces some important background statistical concepts, provides a simple workflow for deciding on which analyses are appropriate based on the kinds of variables you’re working with, and then demonstrates how to conduct these analyses in R. We will apply commonly used statistical analyses such as linear regression, independent-sample t-tests, and chi-squared tests, to R’s bult-in datasets.
+We will discuss the output and how we might present the results for publication.
+This workshop is aimed at attendees who already understand the basics of working with the R programming language, and who want to learn how to perform statistical tests in R. For an introduction to R for absolute beginners please see ‘Introduction to R & RStudio’ instead.

 Data Science

-Introduction to the Python Programming Language
+Introduction to programming with Python

 Python is a high-level general purpose programming language that is popular for working with research data owing to an active developer base and wide range of packages that can be leveraged for research.
 This comprehensive hands-on session will cover the fundamental building blocks of working with Python to analyse and visualize data.
+Together we'll interactively learn how to use Python to generate a plot from a csv file, getting to grips with the core functionality of the language along the way.

 Data Science

-Collaborating with Dropbox: Tips and Tricks
+Collaborating With Dropbox: Tips And Tricks

 Led by the experts from Dropbox, this seminar is designed to help you make use of key features of this collaborative platform.
 Hosts will provide practical insights into how to effectively utilise Dropbox to improve collaboration, including how to manage files, share documents, and create teams, especially for those with institutional accounts (e.g. University of Auckland, University of Otago).
 Attendees will also learn about the latest features, including Transfer, Paper, Backup and how to use them to streamline workflows.